projectcalico/calico/reference/calicoctl/migrate/overview.md

 Description:
   Migration specific commands for calicoctl.

-  See 'calicoctl migrate <command> --help' to read about a specific subcommand.
+  See 'calicoctl datastore migrate <command> --help' to read about a specific subcommand.
 ```
 {: .no-select-button}